sequenceiq/blog/source/_posts/2014-09-05-apache-ambari-1-7-0-ea.markdown

 amb-deploy-cluster 4
 ```

 **Whaaat?** No really, that’s it - we have just provisioned you a 4 node Hadoop cluster in less than 2 minutes.
-Docker, Apache Ambari and Ambri Shell combined is quite powerful, isn't it?
+Docker, Apache Ambari and Ambari Shell combined is quite powerful, isn't it?
 You can always start playing with your desired services by changing the [blueprints](https://github.com/sequenceiq/ambari-rest-client/tree/master/src/main/resources/blueprints) - the full Hadoop stack is supported.

 If you’d like to play around and understand how this works check our previous blog posts - a good start is this first post about one of our contribution, the [Ambari Shell](http://blog.sequenceiq.com/blog/2014/05/26/ambari-shell/).